Gatsby-zsc/bigbrain/UIUX.md

 ## 6. Keyboard event

 In terms of user experience, we add onkeypress attribute for our component.
 Therefore user can enter lobby or admin homepage without clicking button on screen

+## 7. Return button

+At each page, we implement some other buttons which allow admin to navigate to other pages